plyzen/plyzen-instrumentation-guide/README.md

 * **End-to-End Focus**: DORA metrics are end-to-end, so ***DF only counts deployments to production ("environment": "prod")***.
 While plyzen only considers production deployments for DF, you can still track deployments to other environments (e.g., dev, test, qa) using custom environment names.
 * **Tracking Change Failures**: By setting "result": "success" or "fail", plyzen also tracks the Change Failure Rate, another DORA metric.
 * **Impact on Lead Time**: DF data also helps measure Lead Time as the duration between two consecutive production deployments.
 This can later be refined for more precision.
-* **Mean Time to Restore (MTTR)**: plyzen uses the data from successful and failed deployments to calculate MTTR, which measures the time it takes to restore service after a failed deployment.
+* **Mean Time to Recovery (MTTR)**: plyzen uses the data from successful and failed deployments to calculate MTTR, which measures the time it takes to restore service after a failed deployment.
 MTTR is determined by the time between a failed deployment ("result": "fail") and the next successful deployment ("result": "success").

 ## Measuring Lead Time (LT)